SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 "Sure!"

 The trio follows behind Pinkie as she leads them down the dotted line.
 They all stop as the path splits before them.
-After holding a vote, they decide to take the right path.
+Pinkie feels as though she's been down both paths before, but doesn't say anything.
+Letting the Crusaders decide, they pick the left path.
 As they travel down their new route, they run into a long line of sleeping ponies.
 Pinkie looks at the map, then back at the ponies.

 "The line is right where they're sleeping; we have to go over," Pinkie says before she hops over each of the sleeping ponies one at a time.
 The Cutie Mark Crusaders follow behind her, doing the same.

 The path rejoins as they get close to the water.
-Pinkie leads them slightly into the water, where she sighs in relief as the cool water works wonders for her.
+Pinkie leads them slightly into the water.
 Pinkie prances along the path in the water, enjoying the water splashing her.

 The Cutie Mark Crusaders follow behind her, splashing each other and giggling happily as they go.

 They turn back to land and make their final turn.
 Trotting forward some distance, they reach the X on the map.
 Barely able to contain her glee, Pinkie shouts, "We're here!"

 The Cutie Mark Crusaders start digging immediately, the three fillies digging wildly in the sand with their hooves.
-Pinkie joins in, digging with her shovel as she giggles.
+Pinkie watches as an uneasy feeling washes over her.

+*This doesn't feel right.*

 "This is so exciting!"
 Scootaloo says.